Gradades 3, 4, and 5

 Curator Club Time

-Curator Club members receive an annual membership card for free admission to The Oakes Museum of Natural History, a certificate for three free children's admissions to bring a friend, and a Curator Club t-shirt.
+Curator Club members receive an annual membership card for free admission to The Oakes Museum of Natural History, a Curator Club t-shirt, and a certificate for three free admissions to bring a friend.

 The Oakes Museum of Natural History